 One way to finance a larger-scale home improvement project is by borrowing against your home.
 If you own your home outright, find out more about your exclusive Premier mortgage options here – or, if you already have a mortgage with us, you can apply to borrow more here.

 Usually the maximum age at the end of a mortgage term is 70 or your retirement age – whichever is sooner.
 If you’ll be older than this, we’ll still consider your application but you’ll need to provide us with proof that you’ll be able to repay your mortgage when it extends into your retirement.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

-Alternatively, consider a Premier Barclayloan.
-You can borrow £1,000 – £50,000 for terms from two to five years.
-Subject to status.
-Terms and conditions and early settlement fees apply.
+Alternatively, consider a Barclayloan.
+You can borrow £1,000 to £60,000.
+Subject to application, financial circumstances and borrowing history.
+Early settlement fees apply.